Mythagora Homepage

 The smith went to work and devised clever fastenings to ensnare and hold the lovers in an unbreakable trap.
 The careless lovers fell into the trap and Hephaistos stood before the other Olympians and demanded that his gifts of courtship be returned.
 Only after Poseidon (lord of the sea) offered to guarantee the adulterer's damages would Hephaistos loose the bonds.

 After being freed, Aphrodite went to her sacred precinct on the island of Kypros where she was bathed by the Kharites (Graces) ...
-Ares went towards Thrake.
+Ares went towards Thrace.
 Seeing the two lovers in the indignity of the snare, Apollon asked Hermes how he would feel in such a situation.
 Hermes answered that he would suffer thrice the number of bonds if only he could share the bed of Aphrodite the Golden.

 Ares at War